A Framework for Inherently Interpretable Optimization Models

 The possibility of contrastive explanation may have hindered further research into more interpretable models and only few such approaches exist, e.g. interpretable policies for optimal stopping in stochastic systems \cite{doi:10.1287/mnsc.2020.3592} or a mixed integer programming approach to obtain interpretable tree-based models for clustering \cite{bertsimas2021interpretable}.
 Here, an action (stop or continue) or a class label (cluster membership), respectively, is assigned in an interpretable manner.
 In contrast, our approach also has to single out \textit{solutions} from an exponentially large solution space, which means that optimization and classification are considered holistically.
 In the field of operations research and management science, for scheduling and planning a few recent approaches regarding explainability were published.
 In \cite{collins2019towards} progress for planning problems towards extracting approximate post-hoc argumentation based explanations is made, where causal relationships are extracted and then abstracted.
 A tool to explain plans to non-technical users is presented in \cite{oren2020argument} that uses formal argumentation and dialogue theory.
 Explainability in scheduling is discussed in \cite{vcyras2019argumentation}, where a makespan scheduling problem is translated into an abstract argumentation to extract explanations regarding the feasibility and efficiency.
 Building upon this approach, a tool that provides interactive explanations in makespan scheduling is presented in \cite{vcyras2021schedule}.
 In a more general approach, for solutions obtained via dynamic programming an explaining method was introduces in \cite{erwig2021explainable}, which focuses on the explainability of the program itself.
 Furthermore, in recent years the importance to provide comprehensible insight gained importance for multi-objective optimization.
-For a planning environment verbal explanations are generated in \cite{sukkerd2018toward}, that explain the tradeoff made to reconcile competing objectives.
+For a planning environment verbal explanations are generated in \cite{sukkerd2018toward}, that explain the trade-off made to reconcile competing objectives.
 In a different perspective \cite{corrente2021explainable} use simple decision rules to record the decision makers preference used to iteratively converge towards the part of the Pareto front containing the best compromise solution, providing insights into the impact of the given answers.
 Furthermore, an explainable interactive multiobjective optimization method was introduced that supports the decision maker in expressing new preferences in order to improve desired objectives \cite{misitano2022towards}.